PotapenkoOleg/Docker-Reference/README.md

 is `opotapenkoatssnc` and `opotapenkoatssnc/dockerjavatest` is my public repository name

-Now we can run `docker image ls` and see new repository `opotapenkoatssnc/dockerjavatest` with tag `latest'
+Now we can run `docker image ls` and see new repository `opotapenkoatssnc/dockerjavatest` with tag `latest`

-To push it run `docker push opotapenkoatssnc/dockerjavatest`.
+To push image to Docker Hub run `docker push opotapenkoatssnc/dockerjavatest`.
 Optionally you can add tag `docker push opotapenkoatssnc/dockerjavatest:latest`

 You can assign tags to this new `opotapenkoatssnc/dockerjavatest` repository before pushing it